danibaxx/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
     - Favorite: Mixins and variables are my favorite as they help with multiple styling and not having to rewrite the same code constantly, easy to inter grade with multiple colors/sizing/flexboxes.

-    -Troubles: Parametric mixins and nesting, dived a little deeper on these 2 just to fully understand a little better.
+    - Troubles: Parametric mixins and nesting, dived a little deeper on these 2 just to fully understand a little better.
 Parametrics- really didn't understand the differences between () and no (), when to use @functions and when to just pass a argument.
 As for nesting, had to watch my placements of my }, when I would jump to my design file and see that it wasn't working, I would end up deleting it instead of investigating the issue.
 Eventually got it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.